mawais-afz/java-interview-questions/java-basics.md

     4. **Enhanced for loop (for-each loop)**: Introduced in Java 5, this loop is used to iterate over collections and arrays, simplifying the syntax for traversing elements.

+23. **What are control statements in Java?**

+    Control statements in Java are programming constructs that control the flow of program execution.
+They determine which parts of code are executed and in what order, based on certain conditions or requirements.
+The main types of control statements in Java are:

+    1. **Selection/Conditional/Decision Making Statements**:

+       - if statements
+       - if-else statements
+       - switch statements
+       - nested if statements

+    2. **Iterative/Loop Statements**:

+       - for loops
+       - while loops
+       - do-while loops
+       - enhanced for loops

+    3. **Jump Statements**:
+       - break statement
+       - continue statement
+       - return statement

+    These statements allow programmers to create complex program logic and control program flow based on different conditions and requirements.

-22. **What are Loop Control Statements?
+24. **What are Loop Control Statements?
 What are the types of Loop Control Statements?**

     Loop control statements are used to alter the flow of control in loops.
 They allow you to manage the execution of loop iterations based on certain conditions.
 The types of loop control statements in Java include: